TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-Admin_DeployCosmosARM.md

 Create a Multi-Region Azure Cosmos DB Database Account  - https://azure.microsoft.com/resources/templates/101-cosmosdb-create-multi-region-account/

-You can use the below approaches to create the Collection
+You can use the below approaches to manage runtime resources (database/collection)

 Using the C# Console Application
 1. Use the above template to create the account